HKNHackathon120/C.-K.-Brydges/Challenge 1 - To bit or not to bit/README.md

-# 🎭 Challenge One: Too bit or not too bit
+# 🎭 Challenge One: To bit or not to bit

 ## Overview